keshavnalwa/keshavnalwa/README.md

 - 👋 Hi, I’m @keshavnalwa
 - 👀 I’m interested in electronics and coding
-- 🌱 I’m currently learning ECE
+- 🌱 I’m currently pursuing B.Tech in ECE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects of WebD
 - 📫 How to reach me ...
 Keshav Nalwa(LinkedIn)

 <!---